otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

     • The process_radtags program will write a log file into the output directory.
         Examine the log and answer the following questions:

-                *What is the purpose of the four different output files for each set of barcodes?*
+                •   What is the purpose of the four different output files for each set of barcodes?*

-                *How many raw reads were there?*
+                •   How many raw reads were there?*

-                *How many were retained?*
+                •   How many were retained?*

 ### Exercise II